Coimbra (intermunicipal community)

-The Comunidade Intermunicipal da Região de Coimbra (/pt/; English: Coimbra Region) is an administrative division in Portugal.
+Coimbra (/pt/) is an intermunicipal community of Portugal.
 It was created in October 2013, replacing the previously existing Greater Metropolitan Area of Coimbra.
-Since January 2015, Região de Coimbra is also a NUTS3 subregion of Centro Region, that covers the same area as the intermunicipal community.
+Since 2015, it is also a NUTS3 subregion of Centro region, that covers the same area as the intermunicipal community.
 The main city and seat of the intermunicipal community is Coimbra.
 The population in 2011 was 460,139, in an area of 4,335.57 km².

 Municipalities

 The intermunicipal community of Região de Coimbra consists of 19 municipalities: